Patient professional reference

-Urinary obstruction is when the urinary flow along the urinary tract is impaired for some reason.
+Urinary obstruction is the result of impairment of the urinary flow along the urinary tract.
+This can have a number of causes.
 It may occur at any point in the urinary tract from the renal calyces to the external urethral meatus.
 It can cause:

 - Proximal distention of the urinary tract - effects will depend on the exact location and severity of the blockage: